lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

 The method receives the x an z coordinates for a pixel, gets the RGB colour (the sum of the individual R, G and B components) and  assigns a value contained between ```minY``` and ```maxY``` (```minY``` for black colour and ```maxY``` for white colour).

-Let’s review now how texture coordinates are calculated.
+Let’s view now how texture coordinates are calculated.
 The first option is to wrap the texture along the whole mesh, the top left vertex would have  (0, 0) texture coordinates and the bottom right vertex would have (1, 1) texture coordinates.
 The problem with this approach is that the texture should be huge in order to provide good results, if not, it would be stretched  too much.

-But we can still use a small texture with very good results by employing e vary efficient technique that is based that if we set texture coordinates that are beyond (1,1), we get back to origin and start counting again.
+But we can still use a small texture with very good results by employing a very efficient technique.
+If we set texture coordinates that are beyond the (1,1) range, we get back to origin and start counting again from the start.
 The following picture shows this behavior.

 ![Texture coordinates I](texture_coordinates_i.png)